zahnx/worldwise/README.md

 # WorldWise Travel App

 ## Description
 A React-based single-page travel tracking app built as part of Jonas Schmedtmann's React course.
 The app lets users mark cities on an interactive map, add notes, and view a list of visited locations.
-It features lazy loading with `React.lazy`, dynamic routing with `React Router`, and local data persistence using `localStorage`.
+It features lazy loading with `React.lazy`, dynamic routing with `React Router`, and data persistence via a mock backend using JSON Server.

 ### 🚧 Still working on the application's responsiveness